brentneave/tidal-ui/README.md

 # tidal-ui
 An unofficial Tidal client in Javascript.
+Allows you to:
+- log in to your Tidal account
+- get a list of the most recently released albums from artists you follow, and related artists

 ##Get started:
 ```